dieterichlawson/secret_exchange/README.md

 * uses the recipient's private key to decrypt the AES key
 * uses the AES key to decrypt the encrypted signed tarfile
 * unpacks the signed tarfile and verifies the signature
-* unpacks the adressed tarfile (which was in the signed tarfile) and verifies the adress
+* unpacks the addressed tarfile (which was in the signed tarfile) and verifies the address
 * `cat`s the plaintext